Pylons/pyramid/docs/narr/traversal.rst

 We'll also talk a bit about :term:`view lookup`.
 The :ref:`views_chapter` chapter discusses :term:`view lookup` in detail, and it is the canonical source for information about views.
-Technically, :term:`view lookup` is a :mod:`repoze.bfg` subsystem that is separated from traversal entirely.
+Technically, :term:`view lookup` is a :mod:`pyramid` subsystem that is separated from traversal entirely.
 However, we'll describe the fundamental behavior of view lookup in the examples in the next few sections to give you an idea of how traversal and view lookup